cyphyhouse/CyPhyHouseExperiments/experiments_utm/ioa/README.md

  i  j≠i
 ```

-The automaton with the invariant can be found in [`UTMAirspaceManager.dione`](UTMAirspaceManager.dione).
+The automaton with the invariant can be found in [`UTMAirspaceManager.ioa`](UTMAirspaceManager.ioa).

 Assuming Dione verifier is downloaded and installed, we use the following command to prove the invariant.
 ```shell